RetroBensoft/Tuerkas128-Framework/Perseus_1_0/README.md

   * `tuerkas128_AY_instruments.asm`: the definition of the instruments used in the FX & music files
   * `tuerkas128_AY_FX.asm`: the definition of every FX
   * `tuerkas128_AY_music.asm`: the definition of every song

+### Caveats
+* Perseus uses masked sprites, although Tuerkas128 Framewwork can be used with unmasked sprites.
+Using unmasked sprites is a great way to save memory (it halves used memory) so that in could be used to add features.
+However, unmasked sprites feature has not been tested.
+* Perseus has a health bar and only one life.
+Number of lives could be implemented using Gamevars, but Tuerkas128 Framework has not data structures or routines to manage checkpoints.
+If a game needs number of lives and a mechanism to give the main char back to life at a specific position in a specific screen, then the Framework should be modified somehow to implement it.
+* Perseus data and code are not compressed with any kind of compressor, such as ZX0 or ZX7.
+The Tuerkas128 Framework loader does not make any type of decompression.
+This produces a long-to-load .tap file.
+I'm sure there is someone out there who is able to improve this easily.
+* Perseus uses screen areas, breath areas and portals.
+These features are strongly integrated in Tukerkas128 Framework because of design decisions (the philosophy of Tuerkas128 Framework is produce highly customizable games, so maybe those were bad decisions in hindsight).
+But if a game developed with Tuerkas128 Framework does not need some of these features, it wouldn't be difficult to get rid of them.
+* Colisiones con elementos de pantalla es un poco peculiar, pero puede servir para el 99% de los juegos.
+Para el 1% restante habría que hacer pequeñas adaptacionrs

 _______________________________